DFHack/dfhack/docs/Compile.rst

     cmake .. -DDFHACK_BUILD_ARCH=64

+Note that the scripts in the "build" folder on Windows will set the architecture automatically.

 Other settings
 --------------
 There are a variety of other settings which you can find in CMakeCache.txt in